LeonKie/leonkie.github.io/content/posts/Inverted_Pendolum/index.md

 ## Introduction

-The inverted pendulum is one of the most popular demonstrations in system control, has been studied since the 1960[^1] and prime example at unis and other research institutes.
+The inverted pendulum is one of the most popular demonstrations in system control, has been studied since the 1960[^1] and is a prime example at unis and other research institutes.
 However, the inverted pendulum, which is nothing more than a pendulum that has the centre of mass above the pivot point, yet has no particular use case.
 To change this once in for all, I build an **inverted pendulum lamp**, which can be used as a normal stylish desk lamp. *(The main incentive, however, wasn't so heroic.
 Honestly!
 It sounded just like a nice project idea!)*

 {{< admonition type=note title="Note" >}}